Pacific language in schooling

 The individual identification code a school is given by the Ministry of Education.

-School Name:
+School Name

-The name of the school as at 1 July 2023.
+The name of the school as at 1 July 2024.

-School Type:
+School Type

 The type of the school, for example Full Primary (Year 1-8), as at 1 July of that year.
 Typically based on what year levels the school offers, but also includes further information e.g. Correspondence school, Specialist school, Teen Parent Unit etc. See "School: Sector" for a broader grouping, and "Student: Year level (Grouped)" for a student-based sector grouping.

-School Sector:
+School Sector

 Schools are grouped (by school type) into four sectors of schooling education, Primary, Secondary, Composite and Specialist.
 See "School: Type" for a more detailed grouping, and "Student: Year level (Grouped)" for a student-based sector grouping.

-School Authority:
+School Authority

 The ownership of the school for example State, State-Integrated and Private as at 1 July of that year.

-School Gender:
+School Gender

 The gender of the students that a school caters for, for example, co-educational, boys school.
 A small number of single sex schools can have some students of the opposite sex on their roll.
 These students can only access the education they need at these 'opposite sex' schools i.e. adults or special needs students.

-Affiliation Type:
+Affiliation Type

 Whether a school has a religious or organisational affiliation, as at 1 July of that year.
 Only schools that requested an affiliation are included in that affiliation group, this dimension is most commonly represented for State-Integrated schools.
 See "School: Affiliation" for a more detailed grouping.

-School Affiliation:
+School Affiliation

 The religious or organisational affiliation of schools, for example, Roman Catholic, Montessori, as at 1 July of that year.
 Only schools that requested an affiliation are included in that affiliation group, this dimension is most commonly represented for state integrated schools.
 See "School: Affiliation Type" for a broader grouping.

-Māori Medium Peak Body Affiliation:
+Kaupapa Māori Education Peak Body Affiliation:

 - Te Rūnanga Nui o Ngā Kura Kaupapa Māori o Aotearoa (TRN)